awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.md

 If you use the [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI command to create an encrypted DB instance, set the `--storage-encrypted` parameter\.
 If you use the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) API operation, set the `StorageEncrypted` parameter to true\.

 When you create an encrypted DB instance, you can choose a customer managed key or the AWS managed key for Amazon RDS to encrypt your DB instance\.
 If you don't specify the key identifier for a customer managed key, Amazon RDS uses the AWS managed key for your new DB instance\.
 Amazon RDS creates an AWS managed key for Amazon RDS for your AWS account\.
 Your AWS account has a different AWS managed key for Amazon RDS for each AWS Region\.

+For more information about KMS keys, see [AWS KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms_keys) in the *AWS Key Management Service Developer Guide*\.

 Once you have created an encrypted DB instance, you can't change the KMS key used by that DB instance\.
 Therefore, be sure to determine your KMS key requirements before you create your encrypted DB instance\.